sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/esri-web-scene/esri-web-scene.md

 The WebScene is a simple component for displaying 3D-Maps.

 > _Note:_ The WebScene is built to display maps defined in the ArcGIS Portal.
-> You are abe to use any portal installation - the component works with the [SBB Portal](https://geo.sbb.ch/portal), the [ArcGIS Online Portal](https://enterprise.arcgis.com/en/portal/) or any other on-premise installation!
+> You are abe to use any portal installation - the component works with the [SBB Portal](https://geo.sbb.ch/portal), the [ArcGIS Online Portal](https://www.arcgis.com) or any other on-premise installation!
 > For further information about the portal check out [What is Portal for ArcGIS?](https://enterprise.arcgis.com/en/portal/latest/use/what-is-portal-for-arcgis-.htm).
 > To learn more about WebScenes checkout [WebScenes](https://enterprise.arcgis.com/en/portal/latest/use/what-is-web-map.htm).

 ### Basic WebScenes

-Let's start with a basic WebScenes only displays a map.
+Let's start with a basic WebScene which only displays a map.

 _my-map.component.html_